Reining: National

 In individual nations where reining competitions are held, national organizations usually oversee the sport.
 Reining classes can be held at a stand-alone competition just for reiners, or as one category within many different classes offered at a horse show.
 For example, in the United States, the National Reining Horse Association (NRHA) creates patterns and develops judging standards, sanctioning events open to all breeds.
 However, the United States Equestrian Federation (USEF) and its reining discipline affiliate, USA Reining, are the national organizations overseeing FEI and high performance competition in the USA, but also work with the NRHA in non-FEI open reining competition sanctioned by the USEF, and in individual horse breed show reining competition governed by the USEF, such as Morgans or Arabians.
 Breed organizations that sanction their own shows, including those for Quarter Horses (AQHA), Appaloosas (ApHC), and American Paint Horses (APHA) also cooperate with the NRHA.

 International

 International competitions are regulated by the International Federation for Equestrian Sports (FEI).
+Reining was an FEI discipline from the year 2000, up until 2021.
 Reining is growing in popularity around the world, including Europe and Australia.
 It was added as a part of the World Equestrian Games, beginning in 2002.